Security is a priority at Lee Bank and we are committed to protecting the security and confidentiality of your information.

 Be alert for copycat sites that use a name that is similar to that of a reputable business.
 Fraudulent sites attempt to lure you into clicking onto the copycat site and giving your personal information, including your account number and password.
 Always make sure you know whom you are dealing with over the Internet and verify the authenticity of each web site you visit.

 Lee Bank makes use of firewalls to prevent unauthorized access to our data processing network and systems.
 A firewall is a security mechanism that regulates the data passing in and out of a computer network.
 A firewall is a commonly used, specialized device which acts as a technological barrier designed to prevent unauthorized or unwanted communications between sections of a computer network.
+Lee Bank recommends all users have a firewall in place to help protect their home network and devices.

 Lee Bank is not responsible for the content of third party sites linked to or from this site, nor does it guarantee the products or services offered on third party sites.
-You should review the privacy statement of each web site you visit before you provide personal or confidential information.
+You should review the privacy statement of each website you visit before you provide personal or confidential information.

-Lee Bank may collect and store information about your visit to this web site.
+Lee Bank may collect and store information about your visit to this website.
 To collect this information, our web server may store a "cookie", which is a small text file, to your computer.
-Our web site may use "cookies" in order to provide you with a better experience and make your repeated interaction with our services easier.
+Our website may use "cookies" in order to provide you with a better experience and make your repeated interaction with our services easier.
 "Cookies" used by Lee Bank will not collect personal information about you without your knowledge and permission, nor do we resell or distribute any site visitor data.

 You can communicate with the bank through the use of electronic mail (email).
 You may not use email to initiate transactions on your account(s).
 Lee Bank will be deemed to have received your email on the business day following transmission.
 Lee Bank agrees to respond within a reasonable time.
 Any email sent to you by Lee Bank shall be considered received within (3) business days from the date sent, regardless of whether or not you review your email within that time.